 On the island Lovön, a part of Ekerö Municipality, lies the Royal Palace Drottningholm.
 It’s a perfect day-trip for those who want to escape the asphalt and experience a grand 17th-century setting.

-Drottningholm is one of Sweden’s best-preserved castles and the first Swedish monument to be listed on UNESCO’s World Heritage List.
+There are many castles and palaces in the Stockholm area, and besides the Royal Palace Drottningholm is probably the most famous.
+It’s one of Sweden’s best-preserved castles and the first Swedish monument to be listed on UNESCO’s World Heritage List.
 The castle also houses a theater where performances are held in the summertime.

 The palace is beautifully located by the water